Contact Betty directly for stays less than 7 nights!

 Each holiday home is regularly inspected and graded to ensure your holiday and guest experience is memorable for all the right reasons!

-SB property management can maintain gardens, grass cuttings and deal with household rubbish removal, ideal for rural properties
+Sleeping Betty can maintain gardens, grass cuttings and deal with household rubbish removal, ideal for rural properties

 Maintenance and cleaning

-Nelson will provide a bespoke service perfectly suited to your needs
+We highly recommend either of these chefs.
+They both provide a bespoke service perfectly suited to your needs

 THINGS TO DO